Certificate of Acceptance

 The standard Application for Certificate of Acceptance form must be filled in, and lodged with the application fee.

-Download Form 8: Certificate of Acceptance (PDF 238KB)
+Download QLDC Form 8: Certificate of Acceptance (PDF 238KB)

 Acceptance of application

-If the Council is prepared to accept the application, it will be necessary to lodge detailed plans and specifications of the work just as you would for a building consent application.
+If QLDC is prepared to accept the application, detailed plans and specifications of the work will need to be lodged, just as for a Building Consent application.